Find answers to the most common questions asked by prospective students wanting to study at the International Institute of Modern Letters.

 If my application is successful, what workload should I expect from postgraduate or undergraduate courses?

-While the exact number of hours will vary depending on your major project, you should plan for at least a forty hour writing week.
+While the exact number of hours will vary depending on your major project, you should plan for at least a forty hour writing week, including reading and feedback time.

-It is hard to assess the workload for 200-level workshops.
-In 2010, they will be 20 point undergraduate courses, but many students tend to treat them as a full-time undertaking.
+It is hard to assess the workload for 200-and-300-level workshops.
+These are 20 point undergraduate courses, but many students tend to treat them as a full-time undertaking.
 You should certainly expect to be busy.
 Full-time undergraduates should expect to spend an average of 12-15 hours per week on a writing course (this figure includes workshop hours, usually three per week).

 About costs and financial assistance